Mónica Acosta

 Mónica Silvina Acosta (born 22 February 1978), is an Argentine former professional boxer.
+She is a former WBC and WBA female light-welterweight champion.

 Professional career

 Ivanova turned professional in 2007 & compiled a record of 8–0–2 before defeating Darys Esther Pardo, to win the vacant WBC light-welterweight title.
 She defended the WBC title seven times before vacating it in 2013.